Sevenmojoe/nodered-heroku/README.md

 A wrapper for deploying [Node-RED](http://nodered.org) into the [Heroku](https://www.heroku.com).

 # Warning: You will lost all saved flows and settings every time your [free] heroku restart!
-* To overcome this, you need to export your flow as "flows.json" file, and push your "flows.json" to your github, linked to your heroku.
+* To overcome this, on Editor, after finish with your design and deployed, you need to Export 'all flows' as "flows.json" file, and push your "flows.json" to your github, linked to your heroku.

 # 1. Deploying Node-RED into Heroku  [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/Sevenmojoe/nodered-heroku)